-FeAsS +7H2O2
+FeAsS + 7H2O2

 $$\rightarrow$$

-Fe3+ +AsO43- +SO42- +2H+ +6H2O [7]
+Fe3+ + AsO43- + SO42- + 2H+ + 6H2O

+(7)

-The strong oxidizing environment produced by the oxidative enzymes of P. chrysosporium is also known to be responsible for the oxidative removal of sulfur from coal (Schreiner et al., 1988; Gonsalvesh et al, 2008; Aranda et al., 2009).
-P. chrysosporium can thus, catalyze the biotransformation of carbonaceous matter and sulphides, and boost gold extraction in the subsequent cyanidation step (Ofori-Sarpong et al., 2010a; 2010b; 2011a; 2011b).
+The strong oxidizing environment produced by the oxidative enzymes of P. chrysosporium is also known to be responsible for the oxidative removal of sulphur from coal (Gonsalvesh et al., 2008).
+P. chrysosporium therefore has the potential to catalyze the biotransformation of carbonaceous matter and sulphides, and boost gold extraction in the subsequent cyanidation step (Ofori-Sarpong et al., 2010; 2011; 2013b; Liu et al., 2014; Konadu et al., 2016).

-This paper presents a review of the author's ongoing research, that utilizes fungal-mediated processes to achieve decomposition of metal sulphides and deactivation of carbonaceous matter in refractory gold ores.
+This paper presents a review of the authors' ongoing research that utilizes fungal-mediated processes to achieve decomposition of metal sulphides and deactivation of carbonaceous matter in refractory gold ores.
 Analysis of the data obtained from this study is a contribution to the pool of scientific knowledge regarding processing of refractory gold ores and hence is of immense benefit to academia.
 In addition, the results could find application in gold production communities.